 The issue is, that without an objective means to convey the risks associated with the CEO’s strategy, the CISO cannot hold up their end of the relationship.

-We are in uncharted waters in terms of how to but objective numbers around the activities that were previously focused on ensuring that the rest of the organization continued to function.
+We are in uncharted waters in terms of how to put quantitative risk metrics around the activities that were previously focused on ensuring that the rest of the organization continued to function.

 The MIT CISR breaks the risks managed by information professionals into four categories: agility, accuracy, access, and availability.